 2. Select the app you want to change settings for and hit Permissions.

 3. Uncheck Location.
 (We recommend doing this for Facebook, Instagram, and any other social apps you may post your photos on.
 You can also do this for your Camera app to remove location tagging from all future photos.)

 Endangered rhinos are often targeted by poachers.
 Image: Solio Lodge

 4. Get Help from the Experts

-Want hands-on help from a wildlife photography expert?
-Some safari lodges go all out for their shutterbug guests: specially designed game drive vehicles, high-end gear rental, fully equipped digital labs, and even specialist safari guides who will position the vehicle to give you the best possible shot and provide tips on the go.
+Want hands-on photography tips from an African safari specialist?
+Some safari lodges go all out for their shutterbug guests: specially designed game drive vehicles, high-end gear rental, fully equipped digital labs, and even specialist safari guides who will position the vehicle to give you the best possible shot and share wildlife photography tips on the go.
 If this sounds like your dream come true, reach out to our team and we can recommend some photo-specific safari lodges!